-Beginning in the Fall of 2014, Missouri began implementing a new performance assessment designed to demonstrate performance in content, coursework, and field experiences during the candidates program.
+Missouri requires a performance assessment designed to demonstrate performance in content, coursework, and field experiences during the candidates program.
 The tasks will focus on the standards and quality indicators for teachers.
 This assessment is integrated into the Final Clinical Experience (ED 495).
-Check back for more details as they become available.

-Did you know that there is a one-credit weekend intensive course designed specifically for Education students preparing for the MoGEA and/or Content Area Exams?
+Did you know that there is a one-credit weekend intensive course designed specifically for Education students preparing for the MoGEA and/or the Missouri Pearson Content Assessment?
 Check the course catalog for ED 380: Test Prep for Teacher Candidates.

 Contact Alicia Murillo, School of Education Assessment Coordinator, for more details regarding the state required assessments and testing support.